American Express Velocity Rewards Credit Card Comparison

 - Annual fees.
 Some of these credit cards have high annual fees, so make sure the rewards you get will outweigh this expense.
 Alternatively, you may want to consider a no annual fee option such as the American Express Velocity Escape.

 - Points caps.
 While some Velocity credit cards limit the number of points you can earn in a year, American Express does not have caps on any of its direct-earn Velocity cards.

 - Interest rates.
 Frequent flyer credit cards have relatively high rates of interest.
 You can avoid purchase interest charges by taking advantage of the interest-free days available when you pay your balance in full by the statement due date.
 This strategy will help you get the most value from an American Express Velocity rewards credit card.

 - Card acceptance.
 American Express credit cards are accepted in fewer places than Visa and Mastercard.
 Compare companion credit cards so you can earn points for credit card spending in more places.

 - Surcharges.
 Businesses can charge more for transactions using American Express credit cards.
-While surcharge amounts vary, it is usually around 3% of the total transaction and about 1% more than the surcharge applied for payments made with a Mastercard or Visa credit card.
+While surcharge amounts vary, it is usually around 2.5% of the total transaction amount.

 - Complimentary extras.
 Amex cards often include value-adding features such as complimentary insurances, lounge access and complimentary flight offers, but these extras can add to the price of the credit card’s annual fee.
 Remember to weigh up the benefits versus the costs of each card based on your spending habits to decide if it is an affordable option for you.